 Lars Ulrich: Well, thank you.

-Rico Gagliano: Which leads us to ask the first question.
-What concert movies sort of stoked you as a young rock fan?
+Rico Gagliano: Which leads us to our first question: What concert movies sort of stoked you as a young rock fan?
 What got you excited?

 Lars Ulrich: Obviously at some point “The Song Remains the Same” shows up on your radar.